Yuchengyw6/latex-test/README.md

 2. **Failed Actions**

 > If you see that some github action tasks have failed, you may want to navigate to the [Action Page](https://github.com/ACHDAirQuality/ACHD_Report_Generate/actions), where you can find an error message for each task.
-For the data scraping tasks, it is normal to have some failures each day since some of the websites may not always be accesable, you only need need to care about whether [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) update it self or not.
-Ideally the latex report generating process would not fail, if it fails after changing the data manually, you need to be sure the format of the data is correct.
+For the data scraping tasks, **it is normal to have some failures each day since some of the websites may not always be accessible**.
+> **The only you only need need to care about is whether [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) update itself**.
+If it fails after changing the data manually, double check all the variables and format of everything for any errors.

+### Failed Actions Example

 The error message could be found as follow, firstly click on [Github Action](https://github.com/ACHDAirQuality/ACHD_Report_Generate/actions) and navigate to the tasks that failed.